Qumulo/docs/administrator-guide/qumulo-core/access-tokens.md

 Creating access tokens requires the privilege PRIVILEGE_ACCESS_TOKEN_WRITE and allows creating access tokens for **all users** in the system.

-### Using Access Tokens
+## Using Access Tokens

-To use an access token to  Qumulo Core REST API, Access tokens can be used to authenticate to the Qumulo Core REST API using [Bearer Token](https://oauth.net/2/bearer-tokens/) authorization.
+Access tokens can be used to authenticate to the Qumulo Core REST API using [Bearer Token](https://oauth.net/2/bearer-tokens/) authorization.

+### REST API

 Use the bearer token returned from the `auth_create_access_token` in an `Authorization` HTTP header like so:

 ```
 Authorization: Bearer <bearer token>